https://invisible-island.net/ncurses/man/

 The reset program is traditionally an alias for tset due to its ability

-to reset terminal modes and special characters.
+to reset the terminal's modes and special input characters.

 As of ncurses 6.1, the "reset" features of the two programs are